lucaspena/agt-proof-of-stake/README.md

 Crypotocurrencies generally utilize a "proof of work" scheme to deter denial of service and other attacks.
 A key aspect to proof of work schemes is that they must be expensive to compute, yet easy to verify.
-Most major Cryptocurrency networks use CPU bound schemes that, for example, involve repeatedly calculating cryptographic hashes.
+Most major cryptocurrency networks use CPU bound schemes that, for example, involve repeatedly calculating cryptographic hashes.
 While this scheme is effecitve in securing the network, it is extremely energy-hungry.
 It has been estimated that globally, bitcoin mining consumes electricity on a scale comaprable to the that of Ireland.
 An alternative, proof of stake, attempts to address this.
-It attempts to chose the a block through a voting mechanism.
-The dynamics of this mechanism is however complex, are various incentives working at cross-purposes (if the block I vote for gets selected I rewarded; voters could control miners; voters could attempt denial of service attacks; etc).
+It attempts to choose a block through a voting mechanism.
+However, the dynamics of this mechanism is complex, and there are various incentives working at cross-purposes (if the block I vote for gets selected I get rewarded; voters could control miners;

-In the blockchain domain, security is of the utmost importance.
+voters could attempt denial of service attacks; etc).
+Still, truthfulness in this domain is of the utmost importance.
 Cryptocurrency would inevitably fail if it was in a miner's best interest to lie about things like block validity or a transaction occurring.
 In the domain of proof of stake, these security concerns are heightened.
 As users rather than miners now have control over the introduction of new currency, it is perhaps more critical that a proof of stake protocol is truthful.

 Our project focuses on Ouroboros [ouroboros], one of the first proof of stake based blockchain protocols, used in the coin Cardano.
 Ouroboros is a complicated algorithm, so we first plan on producing a high-level abstraction of this proof of stake algorithm, amenable to modelling and proving complex properties.
-Then we will perform an incentive compatibility analysis of our abstraction.
+Then, we will perform an incentive compatibility analysis of our abstraction.
 We will determine if the abstraction is dominant-strategy-incentive-compatible (DSIC) or Bayesian-incentive-compatible (BIC) in the weaker case.
 If not, we will attempt